 5. What should you expect in terms of pain level, how long will the recovery period be, and what can you eat after the procedure?

-Most of the answers your dentist will give you are going to be specific to your case.
+Most of the answers your family and cosmetic dentist will give you are going to be specific to your case.
 However, whatever they may be, they will surely help you to physically and mentally prepare.
 For instance, if you need energy because you are a mother of a young toddler, you will receive advice on nutritious food you can eat easily while you are recovering from getting dental implants.

 6. What type of anesthesia will be used?